 3.12.
-Socioeconomics and Environmental Justice
+Socioeconomics

-The proposed transmission line would extend from the existing Florence, Alabama 46/161kV Substation, 13.3 miles north to the proposed Iron City 161-kV Switching Station in Lawrence County.
+The proposed transmission line would extend from the existing Florence 46/161-kV Substation, 13.3 miles north to the proposed Iron City 161-kV Switching Station in Lawrence County.
 As detailed in Section 3.12.2.2, impacts associated with the proposed project consist of temporary disturbances during construction (i.e., noise, traffic, and fugitive dust) as well as long-term visual and property value impacts, all of which are limited to communities in the immediate vicinity of the project footprint.
 There would be no emissions or releases of air pollutants or hazardous materials during operation that would impact human health or welfare in the surrounding area.
-Thus, the study area for the socioeconomic and environmental justice analysis is limited to the 18 census block groups located in a one-mile radius of the centerline of the new transmission line (see Figure 3-2).
+Thus, the study area for the socioeconomic analysis is limited to the 18 census block groups located in a one-mile radius of the centerline of the new transmission line (see Figure 3-2).

 Figure 3-2.
-Environmental Justice Populations Within the Study Area
+Low Income and Minority Populations Within the Study Area

 As the study area spans Lauderdale, Lawrence, and Wayne counties, these three counties and the states of Alabama and Tennessee are included as appropriate secondary geographic areas of reference.
-Comparisons at multiple spatial scales provide a more detailed characterization of populations that may be affected by the proposed actions, including any environmental justice populations (e.g., minority and low-income).
+Comparisons at multiple spatial scales provide a more detailed characterization of populations that may be affected by the proposed actions.
 Demographic and economic characteristics of populations within the study area were assessed using the most recent U.S. Census Bureau (USCB) data available, including 2020 Decennial Census counts (USCB 2020) for total population and racial characteristics, and 2018-2022 American Community Survey (ACS) 5-year estimates (USCB 2022) for the remaining datasets.